TadiT7/treble_experimentations_wiki/Nokia-1.3.md

 ### Bootloader unlock

+- Update to nokia android 11 (using updater).
 - Mandatory: Insert SIM.
 Enable Developer Setting -> OEM unlock
 - If OEM unlock is greyed out then restart phone and try again.
 Unless it pings Nokia server it does not allow OEM unlock.
 - Power off (Important see last point)